Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/02-RelatedWork.md

 **Seaquest**.

 \cite{deep-neuroevolution-genetic-algorithms-are-a-competitive-alternative}
-demonstrated that a distributed genetic optimizer will converge on more optimal $\theta$ for a \ac{DQN} than the standard gradient-based approach on most Atari 2600 tasks.
-By decoupling the GPU dependency and distributing the search for $\theta$, they found state of the art agents in as few as $10$ minutes.
+demonstrated that a distributed genetic optimizer will converge to more optimal $\theta$ for a \ac{DQN} than the standard gradient-based approach on most Atari 2600 tasks.
+By decoupling the GPU dependency and distributing the search for $\theta$ across many nodes, they found state of the art agents in as few as $10$ minutes.
 Interestingly, they showed that random search outperformed the gradient-based approach in a few cases.
 They noted the ability of their agent to learn complex games like **Seaquest** that Deep-$Q$ methods struggle with.

 ## Engineering Support